jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 Used in abstract notations, explained later, a value line does not necessarily mean yielding over the value of one object on one end of the line to the other object on the other end of the line.
 It may be yielding over values between sub-objects.
 So it’s not synonym to a value assignment in that case.
 But usually value direction means assigning the value of one object to another.

-- \> Indirect value direction may be called data direction, and will be given a double wavy line as a symbol.
+- \> Indirect value direction may be called data direction, and might be given a double wavy line as a symbol.
 It can indicate addition, removal, creation, annulment and value transfers of the direct object or its sub objects.

 For __Reference__ parameters it does not need to be the value of the object itself, that is read or written.